coderefinery/installation/content/github.md

 for keeping your email address private provided at GitHub.

-We are trying to make it possible to follow this course also with other Git hosting services but this is a process.
+We are trying to make it possible to follow this course also with other Git hosting services but this is work in progress.

 ## Create a GitHub account